 These Buttermilk Pancakes with Cherry Compote start with fluffy, melt-in-your-mouth buttermilk pancakes and they get finished with a delectable homemade tart cherry compote.
 If you really want to send them over the top, add some fresh whipped cream.
 Delicious!

-You know what’s good about having lots of great breakfast recipes in your recipe repertoire?
+Do you know what’s good about having lots of great breakfast recipes in your recipe repertoire?
 You can live in a stick house way out in the country and not have to worry about driving ten miles for a great breakfast.
-I love being able to fix what I’m craving for breakfast and be able to fix it quickly.
+I love being able to fix what I’m craving for breakfast and to be able to fix it quickly.
 Sorry…but I wake up hungry and I get grumpy if I can’t eat soon after getting out of bed.
-I think it’s because my evil twin was a big piggy when we had to share the womb and I had to get whatever there was left to get…if ya know what I mean.
-If you tell her I said that I’ll deny it!!

 So let’s talk about pancakes, shall we?
 I don’t know about you, but I’ve never met a pancake that I didn’t like.
 I will also admit that I’ve probably eaten thousands of pancakes in my life.
 I can eat pancakes with a side of bacon for dinner anytime.
 Who says pancakes have to be reserved for breakfast or brunch?